shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

 As a best practice, you should only add a Goal value for nonecommerce Goals.
 The reason is that Goal value is cumulative.
 If you add a Goal value and you track transactions with the ecommerce tracking code, Analytics will add the value of the transaction to the value of the Goal.

 ### 4.5 Collecting campaign data
+ - Recognize standard acquisition dimensions and understand how traffic sources are categorized in Google Analytics by default.
+ - Understand the importance of correctly categorizing your acquisition sources in Google Analytics.
+ - Become familiar with custom campaign link tagging and practice using the URL builder to create manual tags for an example campaign.